Northwest Territories

 Over its operating life, Diavik averaged approximately 1,100 jobs each year, with nearly half held by Northern Canadians, and 22% per cent by Northern Indigenous employees.
 In many cases, multiple generations from the same families worked at the mine.
 These opportunities increased household incomes, strengthened local capacity, and helped build a more resilient Northern workforce.

 Beyond direct employment, Diavik delivered significant economic and social benefits, providing more than $8 billion in Northern business spend, including $4.1 billion with Northern Indigenous businesses.
-Community investments included $5 million in scholarships, $9 million in donations, and more than $100 million in direct payments to partner communities.
+Community investments included $5 million in scholarships, $9 million in donations, and more than $100 million in direct payments to Indigenous government partners.
 Together, these contributions helped build local businesses, leadership capacity, and community wellbeing that extends well beyond the life of the mine.

 As Diavik transitioned to closure, equal care was taken to support employees and communities through this change.
 The MyPath employee transition program invested more than $1.5 million in training, delivered over 500 individual coaching sessions, and achieved 95% employee engagement to help our people plan their next chapter.